zsh-users/zsh-history-substring-search/README.md

 ------------------------------------------------------------------------------

-This script was originally written by [Peter Stephenson][2], who published it to the ZSH users mailing list (thereby making it public domain) in September 2009.
+This script was originally written by [Peter Stephenson][2], who published it to the ZSH users mailing list in September 2009.
 It was later revised by Guido van Steen and released under the BSD license (see below) as part of [the fizsh project][3] in January 2011.

 It was later extracted from fizsh release 1.0.1, refactored heavily, and repackaged as both an [oh-my-zsh plugin][4] and as an independently loadable